h0ngcherry/Local-SC-FC-coupling-pattern/README.md

 The data is not publicly available due to permission reasons.
 The data are available from the corresponding author on reasonable request.

 ### Counterfactual Explanation
 The counterfactual interpretation based on local SC-FC coupling is based on the DiCE framework.
-We only give the relevant test code here, and the detailed code will be updated after the paper is accepted.
 For more details, please visit: https://github.com/interpretml/DiCE.

 ### How to install